Tag archive for: covid

 Important Information

-Following a webinar on COVID-19 care from city to hospital, a new webinar will focus on vaccination.
+Following a webinar on COVID-19 care from the community to the hospital, a new webinar will focus on vaccination.
 Join us on February 1!
 Find all the details in this article.

-"Vaccination and COVID-19: from theory to practice"; a webinar organized by the Faculty and university hospitals for interns and doctors
+“Vaccination and COVID-19: From Theory to Practice”; a webinar organized by the Faculty and the University Hospitals for residents and physicians

-Each presentation will last between 10 and 20 minutes.
-The webinar will be followed by a roundtable discussion.
+Each presentation will last 10 to 20 minutes.
+The webinar will be followed by a panel discussion.

-Dr. Alain Makinson Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)
+Dr. Alain Makinson, Department of Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)

-Prof. Pascal Demoly, Pulmonology and Allergology, Montpellier University Hospital (10 minutes)
+Prof. Pascal Demoly, Pulmonology and Allergy, Montpellier University Hospital (10 minutes)

 Dr. Maxime Villiet, Clinical Pharmacology (10 minutes)